mdvanes/polygram/BLOG.md

 Well, that just doesn't look healthy.
 I filed [a bug](https://github.com/webpack-contrib/polymer-webpack-loader/issues/64) and will look into the code of the polymer-webpack-loader later to see if this can be solved, but for the moment I will try to work around it by extracting the TypeScript code to a separate file.
-Got an update on the bug report: the root cause is with Webpack, so I don't see this will be resolved any time soon.
+Almost 2 months after my report the maintainers closed the issue with the comment the root cause is with Webpack, so I don't see this will be resolved any time soon.

-### Workaround for ts compilation in a Polymer element
+### Workaround for TypeScript compilation in a Polymer element

-After removing the `ts-loader` line from the html rule in the webpack.config.js I set out to extract TypeScript to a separate file so it can be compiled with the rule that matches ts files.
+After removing the `ts-loader` line from the HTML rule in the webpack.config.js I set out to extract the TypeScript to a separate file so it can be compiled with the rule that matches ts files.

 Roughly, the main entry point for the Polymer elements `polygram-app.html` contains: